exercism/v3/languages/csharp/exercises/concept/chars/.docs/instructions.md

 ### 1. Replace any spaces encountered with underscores

+Implement the (_static_) `Identifier.Clean()` method to replace any spaces with underscores.
 This also applies to leading and trailing spaces.

 ```csharp
 Identifier.Clean("my   Id");